By Tim Lambert

 In 1864 the town gained gas street lighting.
 In 1866 Bournemouth gained a piped water supply.
 A volunteer fire brigade was formed in 1870.
 The Improvement Commissioners were replaced by a mayor and aldermen in 1890.

 The railway reached Bournemouth in 1870, which made it far easier to reach, and increased the number of visitors.
-The town grew at a phenomenal rate.
+Victorian Bournemouth grew at a phenomenal rate.
 By 1881 the population of Bournemouth stood at 16,859.
 St Peter's Church was soon too small for the growing town and so a new church was built in 1880.
 In 1891 it reached 37,000.

 In 1889 Boscombe pier was built.
-In 1897 Boscombe gained a railway station.
+Then in 1897 Boscombe gained a railway station.
 In 1884 the boundaries of Bournemouth were extended again to include Westbourne.

 In 1870 a doctor bought land west of Bournemouth and called it Southbourne On Sea.
 It was originally intended to be a rival resort to Bournemouth but it was soon swallowed up by that growing resort.
 The doctor laid out Belle Vue Road and built South Cliff Hotel in 1874.
 In the late 1870s houses were built in the area and it soon needed its own church.